 This airline acknowledges the necessities of some requiring a psychiatric service animal or emotional support animal.
-The airline requires supporting paperwork that facilitates the request, like an Emotional Support Animal travel letter that is issued in the year of travel.
+The airline requires supporting paperwork that facilitates the request, like an Emotional Support Animal travel letter that is issued during the year of travel.

 The paperwork has to come from a medical doctor or licensed mental health professional, with this information as per the website of American Airlines:

 - That you have an emotional or mental disability recognized within the DSM IV

 - That you require the psychiatric service or emotional support animal as an accommodation for traveling by air and/or for activity at your next destination

 - That the person offering the evaluation is a licensed medical doctor or licensed mental health professional, and you’re under her or his care

 - The type and date of the medical doctor’s or mental health professional’s license and state or additional jurisdiction where the license was issued

 The paperwork ought to be offered to American Airlines at the minimum of two days prior to the arranged flight or else the ESA would need to be checked into a kennel within the compartment while the flight is motion.